Constraining Linear-chain CRFs to Regular Languages: Real-world data experiment: semantic role labeling

 \paragraph{Data.} In line with previous work \citep{ouchi-etal-2018-span}, we work with the OntoNotes corpus as used in the CoNLL 2012 shared task\footnote{ As downloaded from \url{https://catalog.ldc.upenn.edu/LDC2013T19}, and preprocessed according to \url{https://cemantix.org/data/ontonotes.html} } \citep{ontonotes, pradhan-etal-2012-conll}, whose training set comprises 66 roles (7 core roles, 21 non-core roles, 19 continuation types, and 19 reference types).

-\paragraph{Model.} To encode the three constraints listed above in a RegCCRF, we define a regular language describing valid BIO sequences \citep{ramshaw1999text} over the 66 roles.
+\paragraph{RegCCRF Models.} To encode the three constraints listed above in a RegCCRF, we define a regular language describing valid BIO sequences \citep{ramshaw1999text} over the 66 roles.
 A minimal unambiguous NFA for this language has more than $2^2\cdot3^{19}$ states, which is too large to run the Viterbi algorithm on our hardware.
 However, as many labels are very rare, we can shrink our automaton by discarding them at the cost of imperfect recall.
 We achieve further reductions in size by ignoring constraints on reference roles, treating them identically to non-core roles.
 Our final automaton recognizes 5 core role types (ARG0 through ARG4), 17 non-core / reference roles, and one continuation role type (for ARG1).
 This automaton has 672 states, yielding a RegCCRF with 2592 tags.
+A description of our procedure for constructing this automaton can be found in Appendix~\ref{sec:appendix_nfa_construction}.

-Our model is then given by this RegCCRF, trained constrained, with emission scores provided by a linear projection of the output of a pretrained RoBERTa network \cite{liu2019roberta}.
+Our model architecture is given by this RegCCRF, with emission scores provided by a linear projection of the output of a pretrained RoBERTa network \cite{liu2019roberta}.
 In order to provide the model with event information, the given predicates are prefixed by a special reserved token in the input sequence.
-RoBERTa parameters are fine-tuned during the learning of transition scores and projection weights -- a full description of the training procedure is provided in the Appendix~\ref{sec:appendix}.
+RoBERTa parameters are fine-tuned during the learning of transition scores and projection weights.
+We perform experiments with both constrained training and constrained decoding settings -- we will refer to these as \ct and \cd respectively.
+A full description of the training procedure, including training times, is provided in Appendix~\ref{sec:appendix_experimental}.
 As RegCCRF loss is only finite for label sequences in $\Lang$, we must ensure that our training data do not violate our constraints.
-For the roles which we discard, we simply remove the offending labels from the training data.
-In six cases, training instances directly conflict with the constraints specified --- all of these cases involve continuation roles missing a valid preceding role.
-We discard these instances.
+We discard some roles, as described above, by simply removing the offending labels from the training data.
+In six cases, training instances directly conflict with the constraints specified --- all cases involve continuation roles missing a valid preceding role.
+We discard these instances for \ct.

-\paragraph{Baseline.} As a baseline model, we use the same architecture with a standard CRF replacing the RegCCRF.
-Since for this baseline, we are not limited by GPU memory, we include all role types present in the training set, and use the complete training set.
+\paragraph{CRF Baselines.} As baseline models, we use the same architecture, but with a standard CRF replacing the RegCCRF.
+Since we are not limited by GPU memory for CRFs, we are optionally able to include all role types present in the training set, using the complete training set.
+We present two CRF baseline models: \textit{CRF-full}, which is trained on all role-types from the training set, and \textit{CRF-reduced}, which includes the same subset of roles as the RegCCRF models.
+For \textit{CRF-reduced}, we use the same learned weights as for CD, but we decode without constraints.